YuriKoshelev/page-proofs-st/README.md

-Link to the application: http://uber.ykoshelev.ru/
+Link to the website: http://uber.ykoshelev.ru/

 ### What is the project about